kmiller999/metal_subgenre_pairings/README.md

 2. [sql_subgenre_cleaning.qmd](sql_subgenre_cleaning.qmd) parses the `genre` field in the data with SQLite code to represent each band by its component subgenres.

-3. [subgenre pairings.qmd](subgenre_pairings.qmd) analyzes the associations between subgenres through market basket analysis techniques (i.e., support, confidence, and lift) using the [arules](https://github.com/mhahsler/arules) package in R.
+3. [subgenre pairings.qmd](subgenre_pairings.qmd) analyzes the associations between subgenres through market basket analysis techniques (i.e., support, confidence, and lift) using the [arules](https://github.com/mhahsler/arules) package in R. The resulting processed data is available following analysis as [sub_metal_bands.csv](sub_metal_bands.csv).

 4. The main findings from [subgenre_pairings.qmd](subgenre_pairings.qmd) are also summarized in a [Tableau dashboard](https://public.tableau.com/app/profile/kevin.miller4132/viz/Metal_Subgenre_MBA/MetalSubgenrePairings?publish=yes).